Skip to Main Content

 If your search results are still not what you were hoping for, don’t give up!
 Designing a search strategy is a process and you rarely get it right first time.
 However, by applying these techniques, you should end up with an effective search strategy that retrieves good quality, academic information on your topic.

-The library has many books to help you with literature searching and designing your search strategy.
-Here are just a few that you might find useful; search the Library catalogue for the full range of titles.
+The library has many books to guide you through the process of doing literature reviews.
+Here are just a few that you might find useful; use Library Search to find the full range of titles.

 E-books